Questions & Answers

 Q: What is CCA's objective?

 A: To engage American youth in their federal democracy by having their locale's elected representative in Washington and local hosts in a civic role demystify the process and make it interesting.
-The representative and host in a civic role appear in award winning educational DVDs shown in the schools and in a popular web site that connects, for the first time in history, the opinion of high school age constituents with those elected to represent them in Washington, D.C.
+The representative and host in a civic role appear in award winning educational DVDs shown in the schools and elsewhere.

 Q: What is the host's role in preparation of the DVD and the web site?

 A: A representative of the hosting organization can be taped at the location of his or her choice.
-The CCA handles all of the logistics and arrangements for the taping including interfacing with the host's staff to schedule the taping time, hiring the professional videotaping crew, and providing a suggested script for the host's civic segments to be shown on the DVD and web site.
+The CCA handles all of the logistics and arrangements for the taping including interfacing with the host's staff to schedule the taping time, hiring the professional videotaping crew and providing a suggested script for the host's civic segments to be shown on the DVD.

-The CCA encourages the hosts's representative appearing on the DVD to include in the script a brief, objective description of the organization.
+The CCA encourages the host's representative appearing on the DVD to include in the script a brief description of their organization.
 In addition, the sponsoring organization can include DVD footage of its facility to heighten viewer identification with the locale.
 The taping takes approximately 30-45 minutes.

-A: The CCA has an elaborate process for DVD distribution and web site exposure to assure that they are widely used.
-The CCA sends a copy of the DVD with explanatory materials to each of the following organizations within the congressional district being sponsored:
+A: The CCA has an elaborate process for DVD distribution to assure that they are widely used.
+The CCA sends a copy of the DVD with explanatory materials to the following organizations in each congressional district:

 every public and private high school